dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 The graph of y = b x for any other base b mirror > 1 (y looks = x) similar to this.
 Things 3 to notice are that the domain is the whole f −1 real (x) line, = √ the x y-intercept is 1, the range is (0, ∞), and there is a horizontal asymptote on the left at y = 0. y = h(x) In particular, the curve y = b x does not, I y repeat, = h −1 (x) not touch the x-axis, no matter what it looks like on your graphing y = calculator! (x − 1) 2 (We’ll be looking at −x asymptotes again in Ch

 How about when the base is less than 1?
-For example, consider the graph of y = ( 2 1 ) x .
-Notice that ( 1 2 ) x = 1/2 x = 2 −x , so the above graph of y = 2 −x is also the graph of y = ( 1 2 ) x , since 2 −x and ( 1 2 ) x are equal for any x.
-The same sort of thing happens for y = b x for any 0 < b < 1, not just b = 2 1 .
+For example, consider the graph of y = ( 2 1 ) x.
+Notice that ( 1 2 ) x = 1/2 x = 2 −x, so the above graph of y = 2 −x is also the graph of y = ( 1 2 ) x, since 2 −x and ( 1 2 ) x are equal for any x.
+The same sort of thing happens for y = b x for any 0 < b < 1, not just b = 2 1.

 Now, notice that the graph of y = 2 x satisﬁes the horizontal line test, so there is an inverse function.
 This is in fact the base 2 logarithm, which is written y = log 2 (x).
 Using the line y = x as a mirror, the graph of y = log 2 (x) looks like this: